Small Business Hiring Teams: Have You Created an Employment Value Proposition?

 - Stay with your company longer

-And it gets better; an employee who refers a new hire will also stay longer at your company!
+In addition, an employee who refers a new hire will also stay longer at your company!

 How Do I Create An EVP?